MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

-14:23   Added using MuhammedsBooks.Utility; using Dapper; libraries to the CoverTypeController.cs 22:22   updated Category-CoverType and Product Controllers 22:28   Fixed some spelling mistakes in upsert.cshtml in category folder
+14:23   Added using MuhammedsBooks.Utility; using Dapper; libraries to the CoverTypeController.cs 22:22   updated Category-CoverType and Product Controllers 22:28   Fixed some spelling mistakes in upsert.cshtml in category folder 22:30   Deleted CoverTypes Folder that i created by mistake